fivexl/website/content/blog/container-hardening-guide/index.md

 ---
 title: 'FivexL Container Hardening Guide'
+author_id:
+  - 'Andrey Devyatkin'
-author_id: 'Vladimir-Samoylov'
+  - 'Vladimir-Samoylov'
-summary: 'Do you want the security of your binary app to excel by adding a couple of defense layers?
-Read our guide on container hardening for binary compilable apps.'
+  - 'Anton Eremin'
+summary: 'Comprehensive and continuously updated list of best practices for securing containerized workloads.
+From build to execution.'
-date: 2023-03-30
+date: 2024-02-15
-author: Vladimir Samoylov
+author: Andrey Devyatkin Vladimir Samoylov Anton Eremin
 panel_image: container.png
-tags: [ 'aws', 'open source', 'container', 'guide', 'security', 'docker']
+tags: [ 'aws', 'container', 'guide', 'security', 'docker', 'golang']
 ---
 Nowadays, containers are everywhere, and we at FivexL work with containers with almost all of our customers.
 Thus, this guide is an attempt to capture the best practices to re-use them between the projects and make them available to the broader public.
 If you use this guide to become more secure - we all win.
 The safer the internet, the better it is for all of us using it.